 If God Speaks and No One is Listening, Can They Still Hear Him?

 As Hebrews 1:1 points out, “In the past God spoke to our ancestors through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son…” It was ABOUT His Son that the Old Testament foretold.
 It is THROUGH His Son that God speaks today.
 What road are you on?
 Are you listening?
 And don’t just listen; while you are at it, connect the dots.

-The road was long and weary; the disciples wondered why Their hopes of liberty, along with Jesus, had to die...
+The Mysterious Traveling Companion The road was long and weary; the disciples wondered why Their hopes of liberty, along with Jesus, had to die...
 A Rabbi joined their group and said, "This is no mystery!
 The Scriptures all foretold exactly how this came to be!"
 From Moses through the Prophets, he expounded as they walked, Revealing truth about Messiah's mission as they talked.
 At dinner, they reflected on the things that he had said, And he revealed himself to them as they were breaking bread.
+They hadn't known this stranger was their Master, undercover, And realized the Scriptures now held much they could discover!
 When he was gone, they went to tell their brothers what to do, And how their hearts were burning as he told them what he knew.
 You can hear the Scriptures too, and listen lots and lots; But hear the word of God through Jesus: then, connect the dots.

 To buy my latest book, Real People, Real Christmas: Thirty-one Days Discovering the Hidden Treasures of the Christmas Story, go here: https://www.amazon.com/gp/product/1729034918/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1